ECE468/step7-starter/README.md

 **TODO**

-This option builds on Step 6.
+This option requires Step 6.

 If you choose this project option, you need to do the following: